Soft Synergies: Model Order Reduction of Hybrid Soft-Rigid Robots via Optimal Strain Parameterization: Geometric Variable Strain Model

 Projecting the free dynamics of the Cosserat rod \cite{boyer2020dynamics} using the geometric Jacobian through D'Alembert's principle and integrating over the length of the soft link yields the generalized dynamics of the system in the standard Lagrangian form \cite{AnupSoRoSim}:

 where $\bm{M}(\bm{q})$, is the generalized mass matrix, $ \bm{C}(\bm{q}, \dot{\bm{q}})$ is the Coriolis matrix, $\bm{D}(\bm{q})$ is the elastic damping matrix, $ \bm{K}$ is the stiffness matrix, $ \bm{B}(\bm{q})$ is the actuation matrix, $ \bm{F}(\bm{q}) $ is the vector of generalized external forces, and $\bm{T}$ is the vector of applied actuation strengths.
-To compute $\bm{K}$ and $\bm{D}$, a linear Hook-like elastic and Kelvin-Voigt damping model is used \cite{renda2014dynamic}.
+To compute $\bm{K}$ and $\bm{D}$, a linear Hooke-like elastic and Kelvin-Voigt damping model is used \cite{renda2014dynamic}.
+While this damping model does not account for hysteresis or creep, it fits our systems as such effects are present in negligible magnitudes.
 For soft bodies that are internally actuated by threadlike actuators (Fig. \ref{fig::model}A), the internal actuation wrench exerted by the actuator on the rod's centerline is modeled as: